 It was very cold as well!

 It’s amazing to think that one month outside of Winter in one year can still be the record holder for snowfall in Charlotte.
 Not only was it snowy it was frigid.
 The March of 1960 was the coldest March on record by 3.4°, and it was an astounding 11.5° below average.

 There is good reason that so many people who were here remember the March of 1960.
 It will remain one the coldest and snowiest periods in the history of the area.
 For more information on that crazy March here is a great write-up that the National Weather Service Office in Greer, SC did in 2010.
 That was the 50 year anniversary of the memorable March.

-Pleas share your memories or stories you have heard in the comments.
-There are very few pictures from that event on the web.
+Please share your memories or stories you have heard in the comments.
+There are very few pictures of that event on the web.